Updated in 2023

 The Data Incubator is a data science fellowship program that offers intensive full-time, 8-week data science bootcamps, as well as part-time, 8-week courses in major tech hubs, such as New York City and San Francisco.
 Students can also take the courses online.
 The program is tailored to students who have a specific data science project in mind before applying.
 This is because participants will spend most of the bootcamp working on their own capstone project.
-Only students with graduate degrees in data-centric fields can apply.
+In addition, only students with graduate degrees in data-centric fields can apply.

 The goal of the program is to familiarize participants with the newest data science tools.
 Students spend their time building a portfolio under the guidance of mentors from hiring companies.
 By personalizing the curriculum, the program helps students find a job that matches their specific interest.

 The full-time, immersive 8-week program is divided into 8 modules.
 Students complete weekly projects using real-world data.
 Throughout the program, students work towards their capstone project, which requires building a functioning website using a public data set.
 In addition, there are weekly sessions that address writing competitive resumes and cover letters, behavioral and technical interviews, and networking.

 Fellows can also participate in the part-time version of the program, which lasts 20 weeks.
 The program meets in the evenings on Tuesdays and Thursdays from 7:00pm ET to 9:30pm ET, with office hours held each week.